saguaroland1939/javascript-challenge/README.md

-# Search alien sightings database
+# Search an alien sightings database

 ## "WAKE UP SHEEPLE!
 The extra-terrestrial menace has come to Earth and we here at ALIENS-R-REAL have collected all of the eye-witness reports we could to prove it!"